huma-engineering/huma-docs/data-collection/clnician-portal/roles-and-permissions/inviting-patients.md

 # Inviting Patients
 **User**: Admin; Access Controller; Deployment Staff; Organisation Staff; Patients

-Once the Care Portal is set up and ready to go, you need to invite patients.
-Patients can only get access to the Huma Care App via an invitation.
+Once the Huma Portal is set up and ready to go, you need to invite patients.
+Patients can only get access to the Huma App via an invitation.
 Any user with ‘manage patient data’ permissions can invite patients.
 ## How it works​
 Open the dropdown menu next to your name at the top-right of the portal and select **Invite Patients**.